callgenix/claude-metrics-dashboard/README.md

 Install the official Claude extension published by Anthropic from the Chrome Web Store.

-This extension enables browser interaction between Claude Desktop and Chrome.
+This extension allows Claude Desktop to interact with browser pages opened in Chrome.

+Without it:

+* live usage fetching will not work.

 ---